At a glance

 Carcinogenicity

 The carcinogen classifications are consistent across agencies: NTP (reasonably anticipated), IARC (Group 2A), and EPA (likely to be carcinogenic).
-Regulatory — NTP, EPA Peer-reviewed — IARC The animal evidence is sufficient and the mechanistic case (genotoxic metabolites) is established; human epidemiology is more limited, consistent with a "probable/likely" rather than "known" rating.
+Regulatory — NTP, EPA Regulatory — IARC The animal evidence is sufficient and the mechanistic case (genotoxic metabolites) is established; human epidemiology is more limited, consistent with a "probable/likely" rather than "known" rating.

 Acute carbon-monoxide toxicity